-4. Employee Training and Compliance
+3. Employee Training and Compliance

 McCain has dedicated an entire section of the company intranet site to its focus on sustainability actions, including the thriving rural communities in which McCain operates and the long-term, trusted connections to growers, thus providing a natural forum to educate on risks, mitigation efforts, and other information about modern slavery.

-In 2023, McCain released its 2022 Sustainability Progress Update which further describes the actions and initiatives behind the business' global commitments to ethical, sustainable operations and planet-friendly food.
+In 2024, McCain released its 2023 Sustainability Progress Update which further describes the actions and initiatives behind the business' global commitments to ethical, sustainable operations and planet-friendly food.
 Our Group continues to progress our sustainability goals by:

-- continuing to upskill growers on regenerative agriculture practices and measure adoption; - committing to the Australian Food Pact as Founding Signatories, driving towards halving food waste in Australia by 2030; - continuing to reduce CO2 emissions and the amount of waste that goes to landfill through the use of our cogeneration system at Timaru and Ballarat plants; - continuing the McCain ANZ employee volunteer program 'Chips In'; and - donating over 470,000 meals to foodbanks and local community food relief organisations.
+- continuing to upskill growers on regenerative agriculture practices and measure adoption; - committing to the Australian Food Pact as Founding Signatories, driving towards halving food waste in Australia by 2030; - implementing a cogeneration system at our Timaru and Ballarat plants designed to reduce CO2 emissions, and reducing the amount of waste that goes to landfill; - · launching the McCain ANZ employee volunteer program 'Chips In'; r; and - donating over 600,000 meals to foodbanks and local community food relief organisations in the ANZ region.